Air conditioning: Fans

 Hand fans have existed since prehistory.
 Large human-powered fans built into buildings include the punkah.

-The 2nd-century Chinese inventor Ding Huan of the Han dynasty invented a rotary fan for air conditioning, with seven wheels 3 m in diameter and manually powered by prisoners.
+The Chinese inventor Ding Huan (1st century CE) of the Han dynasty invented a rotary fan for air conditioning, with seven wheels 3 m in diameter and manually powered by prisoners.
 In 747, Emperor Xuanzong (r.
 712–762) of the Tang dynasty (618–907) had the Cool Hall (Liang Dian 涼殿) built in the imperial palace, which the Tang Yulin describes as having water-powered fan wheels for air conditioning as well as rising jet streams of water from fountains.
 During the subsequent Song dynasty (960–1279), written sources mentioned the air conditioning rotary fan as even more widely used.

 Thermal buffering

 In areas that are cold at night or in winter, heat storage is used.
 Heat may be stored in earth or masonry; air is drawn past the masonry to heat or cool it.

 In areas that are below freezing at night in winter, snow and ice can be collected and stored in ice houses for later use in cooling.
 This technique is over 3,700 years old in the Middle East.
 Harvesting outdoor ice during winter and transporting and storing for use in summer was practiced by wealthy Europeans in the early 1600s, and became popular in Europe and the Americas towards the end of the 1600s.
 This practice was replaced by mechanical compression-cycle icemakers.